 Olympia, WA 98504-7477

-Applicants must mail or fax applications to the special programs division at the address or fax number given above.
-Only those applications received by the department under chapter 82.60
+Applicants must mail, email, or fax applications to the special programs division at the address, email address, or fax number given above.
+Applications approved by the department under chapter 82.60

 (i) The construction will begin within one year from the date of the application; or